captainsloths/laundry-scheduler/README.md

     restart: unless-stopped
 ```

-## 📦 Container Registry
+## Container Registry

 Images are automatically built and published to GitHub Container Registry:

 - **Versioned**: `ghcr.io/captainsloths/laundry-scheduler:v1`, `v2`, `v3`, etc.
 - **Latest**: `ghcr.io/captainsloths/laundry-scheduler:latest` (development only)

-**⚠️ Production Warning**: Always use versioned tags in production.
+**Production Warning**: Always use versioned tags in production.
 The `latest` tag can change unexpectedly and break your deployment.

-## 🔧 Configuration
+## Configuration

 The application runs on port 8080 by default.
 No additional configuration required!